circlenaut/Solus-3rdParty/README.md

 # 3rdParty Packages for Solus
+The offical Solus 3rd-party repo is [here](https://getsol.us/articles/software/third-party/en/).
+Otherwise feel free to use the packages below.

 ## Disclaimer
 These packages are **not official**, they are neither supported nor endorsed by the official Solus devs.
 Do not ask for help in Solus's help forum, instead create an issue [here](https://github.com/circlenaut/Solus-3rdParty/issues).